ashish-mehta-mlp/Pandas-Basics/README.md

 http://bit.ly/uforeports

-The tedX dataset that has been used is present in the repository
+The tedX dataset that has been used is present in the repository.